RoySegall/gizra.com/app/_posts/2016-10-06-jekyll-starter-kit.md

 If you need more info look at the [GitHub Repo](https://github.com/nirgn975/jekyll-starter-kit).

 To make sure you'll not ran into any issues I write tests, a lot of tests!
 (I make it a priority to get to 100% coverage).
-But if you do need some help we can chat on the [gitter room](https://gitter.im/jekyll_starter_kit/Lobby).
+But if you do need some help we can chat in the [gitter room](https://gitter.im/jekyll_starter_kit/Lobby).

 If you want to help keep making this generator better, you're awesome!
 Go to the [Want to help](https://github.com/nirgn975/jekyll-starter-kit#want-to-help) section in the README and start from there.